microsoft/typespec/docs/tutorial.md

 Many Cadl constructs can be decorated, including namespaces, operations and their parameters, and models and their members.

 Decorators are defined using JavaScript functions that are exported from a standard ECMAScript module.
 When you import a JavaScript file, Cadl will look for any exported functions, and make them available as decorators inside the Cadl syntax.
-When a decoratorated declaration is evaluated by Cadl, it will invoke the decorator function, passing along a reference to the current compilation, an object representing the type it is attached to, and any arguments the user provided to the decorator.
+When a decorated declaration is evaluated by Cadl, it will invoke the decorator function, passing along a reference to the current compilation, an object representing the type it is attached to, and any arguments the user provided to the decorator.

 Decorators are attached by adding the decorator before the element you want to decorate, prefixing the name of the decorator with `@`.
 Arguments can be provided by using parentheses in a manner similar to many programming languages, e.g. `@dec(1, "hi", { a: string })`.
 The parentheses can be omitted when no arguments are provided.